-Following assessment under the Principles of Telecommunications Development set out in the County Development Plan, it is considered that the installation meets with the requirements of the Authority in terms of its use, design and site location.
+Following assessment under the Principles of Telecommunications Development set out in the County Development Plan, the installation meets with the requirements of the Authority in terms of its use, design and site location.
+Public Service utilities such as communications infrastructure are permitted in principle under the current county development plan and the area is capable of accommodating the infrastructure, without detrimental impact.
 The proposal meets with State, EU and CDP policies for the provision of Next Generation Technologies across the Country.
-The development is required by eir Mobile, licenced to deliver mobile and data services to customers in a current black spot area.
-There is no alternative infrastructure within the search area, which is determined by network requirements.
-Utility development is permitted in principle in the location and it is considered that the proposed structure has been sensitively designed for deployment at a roadside location in an urban setting, in compliance with the 1996 Guidelines and the Green Book.
-The suitability of the area for this type of development is evidenced by the two existing street solutions previously permitted in the same location.

-The development will not impact on any rights of way, scenic route or cycle lane, nor will it impair passing road users or pedestrians, as required under S.254.
+The development is required to provide coverage in a known blackspot area.
+There is no alternative infrastructure within the search area, which is determined by eir's network requirements and no other suitable alternative locations.
+The proposed structure has been sensitively designed for deployment at a roadside in an urban setting, in compliance with the 1996 Guidelines and the Green Book.
+The development will not impact on any rights of way, scenic route or cycle lane, nor will it impair passing road users or pedestrians, as required under \$.254.
 Finally, it is understood that the pole will be installed and maintained in compliance with current Health and Safety legislation and Guidelines.